 When you graduate from New England Law with a concentration in Intellectual Property Law, you will:

 - Be prepared to work in one or more areas of the IP legal profession, including transactional and litigation settings.

 - Have hands-on experience related to your professional goals and interests.

-- Understand the roles of the intellectual property lawyer in various contexts, such as dispute resolution, clearance searching, intellectual property acquisition, litigation, planning, and transactional work
+- Understand the roles of the IP lawyer in various contexts, such as dispute resolution, clearance searching, IP acquisition, litigation, planning, and transactional work.

 Graduate Profile: Serge Subach

 Graduate Serge Subach credits his New England Law | Boston professors and the law school’s unique Summer Fellowship Program for helping him to land a job with the IP Litigation Group at Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
 “The fellowship got my foot in the door,” he says, “and Professor Jordan Singer’s Patent Litigation class kept it there.

 “Professor Singer’s class was spot-on in preparing me for the experiences I had during the fellowship at Mintz,” says Subach.
 “Patent litigation takes a long time, but his class was like a concentrated simulation of one, so when I saw certain documents on the job, I knew what they were and what to do.”

 Subach was asked to stay on as an intern at Mintz Levin during his final year at New England Law.
 He then received a job offer after graduation, which he accepted.
 He is currently an IP litigator with a focus on International Trade Commission litigation, inter partes review (IPR) practice, and district court litigation, primarily in the high-tech and automotive fields.